BurntNerve/daytrip-app/README.md

 ## Why?

 I made DayTripper with the intention of simplifying the process of going out.
 Too frequently I would find myself exhausted during the discussion of what to do or where to visit with friends and family.
-DayTripper allows users to select from several from among several choices and generates agendas of varying sizes, activities, and price ranges.
+DayTripper allows users to select from among several choices and generates agendas of varying sizes, activities, and price ranges.

 ![](screenshots/landingPage.JPG)